-Normally, KMI’s eLMS product is centered around courses and the related completion data (scoring, certificates, etc.).
-Epsilon System’s VITA/TCE Certification Program required a substantial change in the flow of the application: 1) Courses that launch immediately into assessments which are housed inside the same browser window for a seamless experience; 2) Population of an industry-standard IRS certification, or “Volunteer Agreement”, which shows scores on the applicable assessments; 3) Randomly generated assessments from a pool of questions; 4) The ability to ‘track’ which questions are presented to each user as to not present the same question list on subsequent attempts; and 5) Handle efficiently the use of the site by 25,000 simultaneous users.
+Normally, the KMI LMS is centered around courses and the related completion data (scoring, certificates, etc.).
+Government contractor Epsilon Systems was given the job by the IRS of creating a certification program with very specific requirements.
+Epsilon turned to KMI.
+The LinkLearn or VITA/TCE Certification program required a substantial change in the flow of the KMI LMS application: 1) Courses that launch immediately into assessments which are housed inside the same browser window for a seamless experience; 2) Population of an industry-standard IRS certification, or “Volunteer Agreement”, which shows scores on the applicable assessments; 3) Randomly generated assessments from a pool of questions; 4) The ability to ‘track’ which questions are presented to each user as to not present the same question list on subsequent attempts; and 5) Handle efficiently the use of the site by 25,000 simultaneous users.

 First, it was necessary for KMI to create a mechanism that allowed for a course to transparently and immediately move the user to a post-assessment.
 This was utilized as an option on a per-course basis to allow for the standard course types to continue to be used.
 In creating this option, we also built in a custom AJAX assessment player window that allowed for the assessment to ‘overlay’ within the current browser window.
-A function to allow for users to digitally sign their “Volunteer Agreement” was put in place, as well as the ability to pass the user’s scores to populate the document.
-Since VITA/TCE users were limited to 2 attempts on each assessment, and their requirement was to not pass the same question to a user upon a second attempt, KMI created a custom question pool which allowed for each question to be assigned an “A” question and a “B” question.
+A function to allow users to digitally sign their “Volunteer Agreement” was put in place, as well as the ability to pass the user’s scores to populate the document.
+Since LinkLearn users were limited to 2 attempts on each assessment, and their requirement was to not pass the same question to a user upon a second attempt, KMI created a custom question pool which allowed for each question to be assigned an “A” question and a “B” question.
 Which question was presented to each user was tracked in the database to prevent redundancy.
-A modern, scalable hardware solution was put in place to handle the high level of users.
+A modern, scalable hardware solution was put in place to handle the high number of users.

-Each modification to the core eLMS software was received successfully both by Epsilon Systems, and the hundreds of thousands of users of the VITA/TCE Certification Program.
-The KMI solutions put in place allowed for a fantastic user experience.
-From the design of the site and tests, to the functionality of digitally signing each user’s “Volunteer Agreement” and auto-populating with personal information and test data, each aspect of the project provided the user base with an overall pleasant, swift, and easy-to-use experience.
-The upgrades to hardware were able to easily handle the enormous amount of users with no effect on performance or user experience.
+Each modification to the core KMI LMS software was received successfully both by Epsilon Systems, and the nearly 200,000 users each year of the Link Learn Certification Program.
+The KMI solutions put in place allowed for fantastic user experience.
+From the design of the site and tests to the functionality of digitally signing each user’s “Volunteer Agreement” and auto-populating with personal information and test data, each aspect of the project provided the user base with an overall pleasant, swift, and easy-to-use experience.
+In 2020 the contract to maintain the LinkLearn system was won by another government contractor.
+That company has chosen to stay with the KMI LMS.